Arranging Your Flights

 - After ticketing, it is necessary to provide Sail Caribbean with your airline itinerary and record locator (confirmation code).
 This can either be emailed or entered directly into the Travel Page of your My Sail Caribbean online account.

-Follow airline guidelines for children traveling alone – known as “Unaccompanied Minor” (UM).
-In addition to the cost of your teen’s airline ticket, an additional fee may apply.
+Our staff will personally meet the airline employee responsible for the passenger in order to have them released to Sail Caribbean after identification check and signature.
+Approximately 50% of our teens fly this way due to their guardian’s preference or because it is mandated by the teen’s age.
+In addition to the cost of the airline ticket, an additional fee may apply.
 If traveling as a UM, please provide our NY office with a copy of your receipt for the UM service.
 Please contact your airline carrier for specific UM rules and rates.

 Staff will accompany all students from our base to the airport departure counter, and then accompany them to security.
 We can’t go any further, but we remain at the airport until their flight has departed.